citrus-sphaerocarpa/galeria/README.md

 - Private message
 - Notifications
 - User profiles
+- Responsive design
 - Localization(JP/EN)

 ## Demo site
 You can login and explore galeria on our demo site.
-Note: The Post/Edit/Delete functions and notification feature are disabled for this demo.
+Note: Some features are disabled for this demo.

 Demo site URL: http://galeria-demo.herokuapp.com/